Pennsylvania Fracking Ordinance Challenge Denied

 On Tuesday, May 14, 2019, the Pennsylvania Supreme Court declined to hear a challenge to Frederick v.
 Allegheny Twp.
 Zoning Hearing Bd., 196 A.3d 677 (Pa.
 Commw.
 Ct.
 2018), which validated a Pennsylvania land-use ordinance permitting hydraulic fracturing in residential and agricultural areas.
 The Commonwealth Court held that the ordinance was a valid exercise of the Township’s power to regulate oil and gas drilling within its borders.

 For a detailed analysis on the Frederick case, see our article from November of 2018.
-For assistance with navigating local zoning ordinances, the Pennsylvania Municipal Planning Code or the Environmental Rights Amendment, do not hesitate to contact the Oil and Gas Group of Dickie, McCamey & Chilcote, P.C.
+For assistance with navigating local zoning ordinances, the Pennsylvania Municipal Planning Code or the Environmental Rights Amendment, do not hesitate to contact the Energy Group of Dickie, McCamey & Chilcote, P.C.

 Jesse J. Zirillo